-- a) costs directly related to the implementation, delivery, and evaluation of services, such as rent, location or venue rentals and utilities, staffing, materials and program equipment (computers to be used as a new media art creation tool), honorariums and fees for creators; - b) travel costs for organizational development outside of Regina (within North America) are permitted under the following considerations: 1) Groups must demonstrate the need for the organizational development opportunity and the impact it will have, 2) Organizations must demonstrate that the opportunities are not available in Regina; 3) Organizations will be encouraged to apply for the opportunities closest to Regina.
+- a) costs directly related to the implementation, delivery, and evaluation of services, such as rent, location or venue rentals and utilities, program/event staffing, materials and program equipment, honorariums and fees, and participant transportation. - b) travel costs for organizational development outside of Regina (within North America) are permitted under the following considerations: 1) Groups must demonstrate the need for a capacity building opportunity and the impact it will have; 2) Organizations must demonstrate that the opportunities are not available in Regina; 3) Organizations will be encouraged to apply for the opportunities closest to Regina.